Profirator/project-config/docs/configure.md

 REMEMBER TO PUBLISH CHANGES in Umbrella.

-### Configure applications for “Wirecloud” and “API Catalog”
+### Configure applications for “Wirecloud”, “Market”  and “API Catalog”

 Here we Register application needed by API management and other components.

-Login to keyrock at and add applications for “Wirecloud” and then get its “Oauth2 credentials”

 Go to `accounts.example.com`

-1. Login credentials

-Initial login is
+1. Login credentials.
+Initial login (there is a default user) is:

 username: admin@test.com password: 1234

 Change password immediately!

 2. Register applications

+Configurations listed below are not all in one screen; you need to click "next" few times.
+Roles will be added under "Manage Roles".
+Role assignment is done after creating the application.

 Main menu - Applications - apps - Register